-I swear, there are times I think some Wisconsin residents are determined to make our state the laughingstock of the country.
+There are times I think some Wisconsin residents are determined to make our state the laughingstock of the country.

 Last month, a theater professor at the University of Wisconsin-Stout put a poster on the door to his office.
-It was a picture of a character from the TV series “Firefly” with a quote from the show.
+It bore a picture of a character from the TV series “Firefly” with a quote from the show.
 And it got the professor threatened with criminal charges.
 Here it is:

 (You can watch a video clip here that puts the above quote into context.)

 Christian Schneider at National Review Online describes “Firefly” as a “libertarian cult classic that is part throwback Western, part space fiction, and features characters (ironically) who battle an authoritarian government.”

 Professor James Miller, a fan of the series, put the poster on his office door on September 12.
 On September 16, UW-Stout Police Chief Lisa Walter removed the poster, and informed Dr. Miller that “it is unacceptable to have postings such as this that refer to killing.”